laristra/flecsale/README.md

 Right now most new developpers should focus on building tests in the `src` directory to excersize different functionality.
 See the [README](src) on building library functionality and tests.
-Developpers can also start by creating their own apps using the [README](apps).
+Developpers can also start by creating their own apps using this [README](apps).

 ---